hudson155/kairo/limber-backend/README.md

 │            module).
 ├── client: HTTP client for interaction with other services (see the │           common:client module).
+├── config: Classes representing and regarding application configuration (see │           the common:config module).
 └── util
     ├── darb: Code relating to the Dense(ish) Albeit Readable Binary format │         (see the common:util module, especially the DarbEncoder class).